Installation

 Check if your device is supported

-Download KernelSU manager APP from GitHub Releases and install it to your device:
+Download KernelSU manager from GitHub Releases and install it on your device:

 - If the app shows